microsoft/WhatTheHack/041-VirtualWAN/README.md

    - Deploy Azure Firewall to secure your virtual hub
 - Challenge 5: **[Network Virtual Appliance](./Student/05-nva.md)**
    - Use a Network Virtual Appliance with the indirect spoke model

+## Prerequisites

+- Basic knowledge about Azure: tenants, subscriptions, portal
+- An understanding of Azure networking concepts such as Virtual Networks, peerings and User-Defined Routes

+## Contributors

+- Thomas Vuylsteke
+- Jose Moreno